stargate/data-api/docs/jsonapi-network-spec.md

 1. All requests **must** use a HTTP `POST` verb.
-2. Requests **must** supply a `Cassandra-Token` header **TODO:** Why not just Authorization, current rest API is X-Cassandta-Token, using X is deprecated https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers
+2. Requests **must** supply a `Cassandra-Token` header **TODO:** Why not just Authorization, current rest API is X-Cassandra-Token, using X is deprecated https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers
 3. Requests **must** be valid JSON documents and specify the